zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/efcore/efcore-sql-server-compact-provider.md

 ## Create Database

-Now to create a database using migrations from your model, install the following packages
+Now, to create a database using migrations from your model, install the following packages

 ```csharp
 PM> Install-Package Microsoft.EntityFrameworkCore.Tools